zenml-io/zenml/docs/book/user-guide/component-guide/model-deployers/bentoml.md

   production-ready solution when that time comes.

-If you are looking to deploy your models with other Kubernetes-based solutions, you can take a look at one of the other [Model Deployer Flavors](model-deployers.md#model-deployers-flavors) available in ZenML (e.g. Seldon Core, KServe, etc.)
+If you are looking to deploy your models with other Kubernetes-based solutions, you can take a look at one of the other [Model Deployer Flavors](model-deployers.md#model-deployers-flavors) available in ZenML.

 BentoML also allows you to deploy your models in a more complex production-grade setting.
 [Bentoctl](https://github.com/bentoml/bentoctl) is one of the tools that can help you get there.
 Bentoctl takes